officelearn/azure-docs.sv-se/articles/stream-analytics/stream-analytics-previews.md

 ## <a name="private-previews"></a>Privata förhandsversioner

 Följande funktioner är i privat förhandsvisning.
-Gå till den privata förhandsgranskningen i Azure Stream Analytics för att komma åt dessa förhandsversioner [registrera](https://aka.ms/ASApreview1) sidan.

 ### <a name="anomaly-detection"></a>Avvikelseidentifiering